Kipps (1941 film): Plot

 Soon, Coote and the Walshinghams have manoeuvred the naive Kipps into an engagement with Helen, though he is uncomfortable at her attempts at his self-improvement.

 Kipps meets Ann paddling at the seaside, and they clearly still like each other.
 However he does not realise that she is now a parlour maid.
 When he re-encounters her at a formal tea party in the house where she serves, he is embarrassed, and his fiancée is also there.
 Ann puts her half sixpence into his hand.
 His feelings for her resurface.
 Kipps finds her in the scullery and kisses her and tells her he loves her.
 With the servant bells ringing for Ann, they impulsively rush off to get married.

 The newlyweds quarrel over Kipps' insistence on maintaining his social position.
 Then Kipps receives a request to go to Ronnie Walshingham's office.
 He suspects it is for a breach-of-promise suit.
 Instead, Kipps is surprised to meet only Helen there.
 She has come to confess to him that Ronnie has speculated away all of Kipps' and her own family's money and fled.
 Kipps reassures Helen that he will not set the police on her brother, and she reassures him that she is resourceful enough to get by herself.

 As all seems bleakest for Kipps, Chitterlow arrives from the theatre late at night.
 He informs Kipps that his play is a great success.
 It will have a long run, and Kipps will profit from his half-share in the show.
 It is enough for Kipps to open a bookshop and live comfortably with Ann and their baby son.

 Critical reception

+The Monthly Film Bulletin wrote: "The discarding of preconceived ideas as to the physical appearance of the characters in the novel is necessary for the complete enjoyment of the film, which is well directed and admirably acted.
+Attention to detail of the period is most praiseworthy.
+Michael Redgrave is pathetically lovable as Kipps, and Diana Wynyard charmingly aloof as the proud Helen, who nevertheless could find a lot of use for Kipps' money.
+There is a perfect performance by Edward Rigby as a floor manager at the drapery stores and an admirable cameo study by Helen Haye as Mrs. Walshingham.
+Phyllis Calvert makes a very attractive Ann Pornick, while Max Adrian as Chester Cook and Arthur Riscoe as Chitterlow are to be congratulated on their performances.
+This story of a simple soul is well told."

-An article in Variety determines, "Any effort to give impetus or sharpness to this late Victorian yarn isn’t discernible.
+Variety wrote: "Any effort to give impetus or sharpness to this late Victorian yarn isn’t discernible.
 Sidney Gilliat’s screenplay [from H.G.
 Wells novel], while in excellent taste and character, remains sprawled writing.
 Impression sneaks through that Carol Reed wasn’t exactly comfortable in the director chore on this type of limp yarn...Michael Redgrave is believable as the hick; Phyllis Calvert as the peachy domestic; Diana Wynyard as the tony milady for whom the lower-case Kipps almost sells his heart".
-More recently, Allmovie noted "a delightful little film that doesn't attempt a great deal but succeeds admirably at what attempts it does make," concluding that "Kipps is ultimately too familiar to be a great film, but as "little" films go, it's remarkably satisfying."